Brlaney/words/md/phrases/point_out.md

 **Audio Reference:** N/A

 ## Definitions:
-- {bc}to immediately say something in order to prevent confusion or misunderstanding *Example:* The company announced that the initial tests look promising, but they {it}hastened to add{/it} that there is still much more testing to be done.
+- **:** to immediately say something in order to prevent confusion or misunderstanding *Example:* The company announced that the initial tests look promising, but they *hastened to add* that there is still much more testing to be done.

 ## Short Definitions:
 - to immediately say something in order to prevent confusion or misunderstanding